article

 BluetoothSingle rooms, local controlShort range, no hub required

 Most systems support dimming and color control and can run circadian schedules for better sleep and focus.
 Match the communication method to your home layout and the number of devices you plan to add over time.
+The Kitchn offers practical insights on integrating smart lighting into different rooms and spaces.

 Set Your Goals: Plan by Activities, Rooms, and Different Moods